Retrieval-Enhanced Contrastive Vision-Text Models: Conclusion

 \section{Conclusion}

 In this paper, we introduce \OURS, a method that enhances the fine-grained recognition capabilities of pre-trained vision-text models.
 Our approach shows the importance of uni-modal retrieval, yet cross-modal fusion for image and text inputs.
-We show that \OURS consistently improves the performance on 11 different zero-shot tasks and that the gains are especially important in challenging fine-grained tasks.
-We include a broader impact discussion in Appendix.
+We show that \OURS consistently improves the performance on 11 zero-shot tasks and that the gains are especially important in challenging fine-grained tasks.

-\head{Limitations.} A limitation of this work is that it assumes to have access to a large and rich source of image-text pairs knowledge.
-While we show in Appendix that public datasets , \eg LAION~\cite{schuhmann2021laion}, can serve this purpose, the best of performance is obtained with a large private memory.
-Alternatively, one could use search engine APIs as the memory.
-Another limitation is that the performance gains of \OURS come at the cost of increased inference time.
-In practice, we use a highly-optimized approximate $k$-NN algorithm~\cite{guo2020accelerating}, and querying $1$B examples in Webli takes milliseconds.
-It is also possible to mitigate this issue by reducing the number of retrieved items.
-As shown in Fig.~\ref{fig:ablation}, retrieving a single element already improves over CLIP substantially, while reducing compute requirements.

 {\Alph{subsection}} \tab[1][5mm]{ }